sarahliz24/SMARA-Cancer-Support/README.md

     * The map zoom function operates as expected
     * The page sections change from row to column responsively

-Testing on different size screens using both firefox and chrome dev tools
 <!--In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.-->

 ## Accessibility